OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 ![Vault Get wrapped SecretID step used in a process](vault-get-wrapped-secretid-step-in-process.png)

-Once you've added the step, you can execute the step in a runbook or deployment process, and on successful execution, the sensitive output variable names are displayed in the Task log:
+Once you've filled in the parameters, you can execute the step in a runbook or deployment process, and on successful execution, the sensitive output variable names are displayed in the Task log:

 ![Vault Get wrapped SecretID step task log](vault-get-wrapped-secretid-step-output-variable.png)